GabrielAraujo989/PI6DSM/DetectFace/DOCKER_OPTIMIZATION_GUIDE.md

 # Docker Optimization Guide for DetectFace API

-This document explains the changes made to the Docker setup to address the 3-minute timeout issue and ensure reliable deployment on Digital Ocean.
+This document explains the changes made to the Docker setup to address the 3-minute timeout issue and ensure reliable deployment on Digital Ocean and EasyPanel.

 ## Overview of Changes

-The original Docker setup was experiencing 3-minute timeout issues during deployment on Digital Ocean.
-The following optimizations have been implemented to resolve this issue and create a production-ready, self-sufficient Docker configuration.
+The original Docker setup was experiencing 3-minute timeout issues during deployment on Digital Ocean and environment file errors on EasyPanel.
+The following optimizations have been implemented to resolve these issues and create a production-ready, self-sufficient Docker configuration.

 ## 1. Multi-Stage Dockerfile Optimization